Fire Festival: 2009

 The 2009 Fire Festival was held from July 25 to August 8 over seven shows.
 It featured ten participants in two blocks, including outside participation from Big Japan Pro Wrestling's Daisuke Sekimoto and Apache Army's Tetsuhiro Kuroda.
 Both blocks ended in a tie for first place after the group stage; a four-way tie in Block A between Kohei Sato, Akebono, Ikuto Hidaka and Shinjiro Otani, and a three-way tie in Block B between Ryouji Sai, Masato Tanaka and Daisuke Sekimoto.
 This marked the fourth year in a row that such a tie has occurred.
 Both ties would be decided in a three- or four-way match on the night of the tournament.
 Sato and Sai won their respective matches, and Sai would go on to win the final.

 2010

 The 2010 Fire Festival was held from July 24 to August 4 over seven shows.
 It featured ten participants in two blocks.

 2011

 The 2011 Fire Festival was held from July 24 to August 7 over eight shows.
 It featured ten participants in two blocks.

+Sekimoto was awarded a NWA Premium Heavyweight Championship as a result of his tournament win, but lost the title in an unification match on May 16, 2012 against World Heavyweight Champion Akebono and the title was abandoned.